alexreyes/Alexa-Trivia-Game/README.md

 # Alexa-Trivia-Game
-A simple trivia game made using flask ask for the Amazon Echo/dot
+A simple trivia game made using flask-ask for the Amazon Echo/dot

 # Intent Schema/ Sample Utterances:
 ```